hdyork/Dacqman/README.md

 Developed primarily on Mac, so not all features have been tested on Win.

+Note: Devolpment post version 0.0.18 has been on Windows.
+Versions 0.0.19 and up are currently untested on Mac

 Under heavy development, exploratory.
 Rapidly committed updates.